Share This Story

 Have you ever spent days or weeks feeling like you don’t have enough time?
 I have and it’s just not fun.
 I found myself stressed at bedtime and then equally stressed waking up the next day.
 I was trying to juggle it all and it was obviously time to make a decision, a life altering choice about how I was managing my life but first I needed to go to sleep.

-At that time my life was very busy, personally and professionally and I had all the tools to reduce my stress, tension and anxiety however I had to decide to use the tools as though my life depended on it because it did.
+At that time, my life was very busy, personally and professionally, and I had all the tools to reduce my stress, tension and anxiety; however, I had to decide to use the tools as though my life depended on it because it did.

 The Tools:

 1. A Calendar – for all my appointments, including drive times and even how long it took to complete groceries.
-In those days I even scheduled ‘putting out the garbage’
+In those days, I even scheduled ‘putting out the garbage.’

 2. A Task List with Next Steps – per project and for everything from research to writing my Organized Lifestyle Magazine to booking my next dentist appointment